nkostoulas/nlp-server/readme.md

 Prerequisites:
 - kubernetes

-The kubernetes resources under `k8s/` used a pre-built image (as above) pushed to Docker Hub.
+The kubernetes resources under `k8s/` use a pre-built (as above) image pushed to Docker Hub.

 Create kubernetes namespace:
 ```bash